 Even with that advantage, it’s fairly remarkable that the Franks were able to withstand multiple Umayyad cavalry charges without breaking, and Frankish sources naturally give Charles a lot of credit for holding the army together.
 Charles then used what cavalry he did have by sending them around the Umayyad army to strike their camp.
 When word began to reach the Umayyad soldiers that their accumulated booty and slaves were being carried off by the Franks, several of them began to turn and head back to defend their wealth.
 It didn’t take much for that to snowball into a full retreat.
 With thousands of Umayyad soldiers dead, including Ghafiqi, the Muslim army decided against pressing its luck, and instead of assembling for another round of fighting the next day, they high-tailed it back to Iberia.

 The Umayyads did invade north of the Pyrenees again, in the late 730s, but that incursion never got as far into Frankish territory as this one, and its failure represents the last time a large Muslim army campaigned on the territory of modern France—though Muslim raiders still crossed the mountains from time to time.
-So I do think Tours deserves at least some credit for ending the Muslim threat to Latin Christendom, even if its scope and impact may have been exaggerated in the ensuing centuries.
-It also had a fairly profound impact on the caliphate.
-In defining, to some degree, the limits of the caliphate’s western expansion, Tours was part of an overall slowdown in the still young empire’s expansion, which meant a consequent decline in booty.
-For any young empire, when the expansion slows down and the booty stops rolling in that usually means a political shift is on the horizon, and so it was here—the Abbasid Revolution overthrew the Umayyads in 750, less than two decades after whatever really happened at Tours.
+So I do think Tours deserves at least some credit for ending the Muslim threat to Latin Christendom, even if its scope and impact may have been exaggerated over the ensuing centuries.
+The battle also had a fairly profound impact on the caliphate.
+In defining, to some degree, the limits of the caliphate’s western expansion, Tours was part of an overall slowdown in the empire’s expansion, which brought with it a consequent decline in booty.
+For any young empire, when the expansion slows down and the booty stops rolling in that usually means a political shift is on the horizon, and so it was here—the Abbasid Revolution overthrew the Umayyads in 750, less than two decades after whatever happened at Tours.